LAKEWOOD CARES

 Trespass.
 Most of the ponds are in areas that belong to the Country Club so that anyone wanting to fish in them has to trespass over Club property.
 No one who is not a member of the Country Club has any business on the course.
 Very often after one person begins fishing an area, others join in and create groups large enough to become a real hazard for the golfers.
 Little children are often left to wander around dangerously close to the water – and there isn’t a single pond on this course that doesn’t have at least one resident alligator.

 Danger.
-A golf ball travels at least 90 mph and does considerable damage when it makes contact with a human head.
+A golf ball travels at least 90 mph and does considerable damage when it makes contact with the human head.
 Golfers often cannot see what’s ahead of them and have to trust that no one is foolish enough to be sitting in their path.

 Fish.
 The fish are put in the ponds and paid for by the Club to keep down the alga.
 Golfers do not want to play among scummy ponds that smell.
 The fish are therefore not up for public grabs.
 Moreover, the fish are full of pesticides and fertilizer and are suitable for ingestion only by birds (who mercifully don’t seem to be affected, if the success of our osprey nests is any indication).